 How do you decide which books to order?

 Our current priority is to build our multilingual collection to reflect the beautiful diversity of our members and the community we have the privilege to organize in.
-We have a wishlist feature for future orders which anyone can add to!
-We prioritize this list when we’re able to make book orders.

 Can I donate books?

 Yes!
 We are currently accepting women-authored books in excellent condition in any language.
 We do not accept discarded library materials, textbooks, dictionaries, or encyclopedias.